MicrosoftEdge/WebView2Feedback/specs/Autofill.md

 # Background
 The WebView2 team has been asked for an API to allow end developers to set the autofill preferences.
-We are exposing two of the autofill preferences that will allow toggling between enable and disable autofill for addresses and passwords.
+We are exposing two of the autofill preferences that will allow enabling and disabling autofill for addresses and passwords.
 Addresses includes things like email addresses, shipping addresses, phone numbers, and names.
-Passwords includes things like username and passwords for login.
+Passwords includes things like usernames and passwords for login.

 In this document we describe the updated API.
 We'd appreciate your feedback.